Hindu views on evolution

-Some Hindus have found support for, or ideas foreshadowing evolutionary ideas, in scriptures, such as the mytheme of Dashavatara, the incarnations of Vishnu starting with a fish.
+Some Hindus have found support for, or religious concepts foreshadowing evolutionary ideas in their scriptures, such as the mytheme of Dashavatara, where the incarnations of Vishnu starts with a fish.
+According to a 2009 Pew Research Centre report, Hindus were the second most religious group in America to support evolution as the best scientific explanation for life at rates of 80%, behind Buddhists who were the highest at 81%.
+In another 2014 survey, similar results were found for American Hindu acceptance of the theory of evolution.

 In 2023, India removed references to evolution in textbooks and stopped teaching from 10th grade and below and was moved to 12th grade.
 In 2025, NCERT books also saw exclusion of Darwin's evolution theory.

 Reception in India

 In India, there were minimal references to Darwinism in the 19th century.
 While elements of Victorian England opposed the idea of Darwinism, Hindus already had the present notion of common ancestry between humans and animals.
 While the creation–evolution controversy has seen much debate in US, Middle East and parts of Africa, it is an insignificant issue in India, because of its Hindu-majority population.

-Most Indian scientists accept biological evolution and it is taught in Indian universities.
+Most Indian scientists accept biological evolution, and it is taught in Indian universities as a scientific fact.

-In 2023, India removed references to evolution in textbooks and stopped teaching from 10th grade and below and was moved to 12th grade.
+However in 2023, India had removed references to evolution in textbooks and stopped teaching from 10th grade and below and was moved to 12th grade.
+This caused 4,500 scientists, teachers and other educators in the nation to sign a petition against the act, deeming the resolution a threat to the technology sector, and that it will discourage students from studying science.
+Prior in 2018, a similar incident had occurred which caused three major scientific bodies being the Indian National Science Academy (INSA), Indian Academy of Science (IASc) and National Academy of Sciences India (NASI) to issue a joint statement, explaining Darwin's theory is well established.